 These challenges showcase AUV performance through autonomous behaviors designed to represent research and real-world applications.
-Teams have the option to conduct the Autonomy Challenge with a live demonstration in-person (travel to California, USA) or a video demonstration online (from home/school location).
+Teams have the option to conduct the Autonomy Challenge with a live demonstration in-person or a video demonstration online.

 2.3.1 Live Demonstration (In-Person Teams)